fremtind/f1-doesnt-matter/slides.md

 # Feedback Loops

-In this project, we annotate customer communication from a variety of sources with the degree to which they pertain different (relevant) aspects of communication.
+In this project, we score customer communication from a variety of sources with the degree to which they pertain different (relevant) aspects of communication.
 This enables our (hundreds of) colleagues to **read more relevant messages** and use **text scores as quantities for their KPIs**.

 ![bg left](figures/dimensions.jpg)